jebberjeb/reframe-fsm/doc/HOWTO-blog.md

             core concepts a natural fit with state machine model [find link] Transitions = Reframe events
         `next-state` function

     The Code
         Don't need to show all code, but link to it all.
+        Refer to decisions from design section, maybe show diagram again

     Final Thoughts
         Mostly top down & a little bottom-up?